Net 1 UEPS Technologies Technical Analysis (NASDAQ:UEPS)

 Net 1 UEPS Technologies Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the UEPS stock.
-The stock price is trading between the average and the upper band in the context of Net 1 UEPS Technologies bollinger bands.
+The stock price is trading between the average and the lower band in the context of Net 1 UEPS Technologies bollinger bands.

 Net 1 UEPS Technologies Moving Average Convergence Divergence or MACD